 A UNIQUE TEAM BOXING TOURNAMENT IS BORN

-The concept of World Series of Boxing (WSB) was first presented to the boxing family in August 2008 by President, Dr Ching-Kuo Wu.
+The concept of World Series of Boxing (WSB) was first presented to the boxing family in August 2008.
 The proposal was met with approval and plans were put in place for this unique competition format.
 The world’s best boxers, competing in teams, without headguards and using the AIBA Ten Points-Must scoring system, would partake in a global team competition.
-The origin of WSB marked a new era in the sport of boxing, reuniting the broader boxing world and its grassroots amateur foundation by providing a bridge between Olympic Boxing and a future professional programme within the AIBA family.
+The origin of WSB marked a new era in the sport of boxing, reuniting the broader boxing world and its grassroots amateur foundation by providing a bridge between Olympic Boxing and professional boxing.

 Teams representing franchises across the globe compete in a league format that leads to play-offs and a final.
 The boxers compete without vests or headguards in 5 x three minute rounds; 5 bouts per match; scored by the 10-Point-Must-System.

 In Seasons I & II the franchises were city-focused, but from Season III the franchises took on a national identity.
 Each team is also allowed a quota of overseas boxers: a maximum of 8 in total and no more than 3 from same nationality.